Jaseci-Labs/jaseci/docs/docs/docs/development/abstractions/graphs.md

 JAC allows for nodes and edges  to inherit attributes and functions of the same type .

 ### Node Inheritance

+See the examples below which demonstrate the node inheritance.
+The `input_state` and `output_state` nodes are inherited from the `state` node.

 ```jac
 node state {
     has title;